 3. Negative Background Check and Negative Drug Screen: All Interns will be required to undergo a comprehensive Background Check immediately after accepting a match to the program.
 Acceptance will be conditional based on the outcome of the background check.
 All Interns will be required to undergo a drug screen after acceptance into the program at a random date to be determined by the program, prior to the start of rotations.
 These background checks and drug screens may be repeated during the course of the Internship.

 4. You must be a US Citizen or Permanent Legal Resident.

 PREFERENCE WILL BE GIVEN TO APPLICANTS WHO HAVE THE ITEMS LISTED BELOW:*

 An overall undergraduate Grade Point Average (GPA) of 3.0 or higher and grades of B or higher in all DPD courses.

-Applicants with a Verification Statement issued 5 or more years ago or with a recently issued statement for academic work completed more than 5 years ago, should have dietetics related coursework or experience during the past 2 years.
+Applicants with a Verification Statement issued 5 or more years ago or with a verification statement that was recently issued for academic work completed more than 5 years ago, should have dietetics related coursework during the past 2 years that includes MNT.

 How Are Interns Selected?

-Applications meeting the criteria above, or viewed as competitive (meaning they may not meet the criteria exactly, but appear to be potentially successful candidates), are reviewed by the Program Director and Application Review Committee, and scored according to the criteria described above.
+In the FIRST ROUND MATCH, applications meeting the criteria above, or viewed as competitive (meaning they may not meet the criteria exactly, but appear to be potentially successful candidates), are reviewed by the Program Director and Application Review Committee, and scored according to the criteria described above.
 Applications are then reviewed again and additional information discussed by the group and ranking decisions made.
-Interviews are NOT part of the process but you could get a call for clarification of information.
+Interviews are NOT part of the process but you may receive a call for clarification of information.